 Game engines are reusable components developers use to build the framework of the game.

 This gives them more time to focus on the unique elements like character models, textures, how objects interact, etc.

-That being said, there are still plenty of large companies and even indie teams that create their own engines.
+That being said, there are still plenty of large companies and even indie teams that create their own proprietary engine.

-Creating on of the best video game engines is no easy task but sometimes necessary if the game is different enough that no existing engines will work.
+Creating a gaming engine is no easy task but sometimes necessary if the game is different enough that no existing engines will work.

-One of the most popular and widely used game engine is the Unreal Engine by Epic Games.
+One of the most popular game engines present in the industry today is the Unreal Engine by Epic Games.

-The original version was released in 1998 and 17 years later it continues being used for some of the biggest games every year.
+The original version was released in 1998 and 17 years later it continues to be used for some of the biggest games every year.

 Notable titles made with Unreal Engine include the Gears of War series, Mass Effect series, Bioshock series, and the Batman: Arkham series.